programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 Try typing the following sentence into the textbox:

 ```
-The quick brown fox
-jumped over the lazy dog
+Welcome to the Programming Historian.

+Today we'll be learning about Markdown syntax.
+This sentence is separated by a single line break from the preceding one.
 ```

-Notice how the styled version of the text does not include a line break.
-Markdown will not treat single line breaks as new lines.
-Instead, you may skip down one line by entering two blank spaces after your final word.
-Try entering two spaces after `fox` to see the difference.
+**This renders as:**

+Welcome to the Programming Historian.

+Today we'll be learning about Markdown syntax.
+This sentence is separated by a single line break from the preceding one.

 Paragraphs must be separated by an empty line.
-Leave an empty line between `fox` and `jumped` to see how this works.
+Leave an empty line between `syntax.` and `This` to see how this works.
+In some implementations of Markdown, single line breaks must also be indicated with two empty spaces at the end of each line.
+This is unnecessary in the [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) variant that Stackedit uses by default.

 #### Adding Emphasis